beemorris/beemorris.github.io/_pages/about.md

 My second qual will lead into my dissertation, which will focus on improving Swedish dependency parsing and comparing/contrasting Swedish parsing results.

-I am also the Managing Editor at The LINGUIST List.
-I am also responsible for posting Career announcements, managing our Social Media and boosting announcements, and I am also the Invoicing Officer.

 In my spare time I enjoy listening to music, playing video games, and spending time with my cat.
 I am also trying to maintain the Swedish I learned during my semester abroad at Linköpings universitet.